-6.4.7 Tables group details
+6.3.4 Tables group details

-From the tables groups list page, it is possible to get more information about a particular tables group by clicking on its name or on its "Detail" button.
+From the tables groups list page, it is possible to get more information about a particular tables group by clicking on its name.
 This page is also accessible with the "Properties" icon of the groups bar and through the left browsing tree.

-Figure 8 - Details of a tables group
+Figure 6 - Details of a tables group